-In the 1980s an AIDS diagnosis was thought be ‘a death sentence’ by many.
+In the 1980s an AIDS diagnosis was thought to be a ‘death sentence’ by many.
 So stigmatised was a positive diagnosis that for many it led to isolation or rejection and in some cases suicide.
 For many others the ‘secret’ of their positive status led to a silence of their lives and needs over decades, and a retreat ‘back to the closet’.

 What must it have been like at a time when you would hope the arms of love would surround you, yet were unable to even reach out to touch?